Re-Roll: This Week’s Tabletop Game News for Week 48 of 2019

 Finally, here’s what the GeekDads played this week:

-- Greg Howley played Relative Insanity, Above and Below, and Galaxy Trucker.
+- Sarah Pinault played Winter Carcassonne, In a Pickle, Tokaido, Ticket to Ride, Munchkin, Furry Foodies, Aladdin the Board Game, and Go Nuts for Donuts.

-- Jonathan Liu played Pictionary Air, Letter Jam, Cerebria, Clank!
-Legacy, Founders of Gloomhaven, Time Chase, Crayne: Fractured Empire, Hunker, In Front of the Elevators, Sorcerer City, Wavelength, and Wooly Whammoth.
+- Greg Howley played Dungeons & Dragons, Survive: Escape From Atlantis, and Smash-Up.

 Advertisements